Picking a Lock and Installing a Mortise

 I realized how urgent the case was.
 For this reason, I got to work immediately.
 I studied the lock

 and realized that it was a mortise lock.

-A mortise lock come in different shapes and sizes, it has a lock body and a bolt which is
+A mortise lock comes in different shapes and sizes, it has a lock body and a bolt that is

 normally mounted on the inside of the door.
 I decided to use the keys I was carrying to try